 3. The Duxtop SSIB professional pots and pans are dishwasher safe.
 However we suggest hand washing your cookware to keep them looking and performing their best for longer.

-4. When you’re finished cooking, let the pan cool to room temperature before adding soapy water to soak the pan.
-When you get around to cleaning the pan you’ll find it easier.
+4. When you’re finished cooking, let the pan cool to room temperature before adding soapy water and soak the pan.
+When you get around to cleaning the pan you’ll find it much easier.